kaushikgopal/RxJava-Android-Samples/README.md

 Since it was a presentation, Jake only put up the most important code snippets in [his slides](https://speakerdeck.com/jakewharton/2014-1).
 Also he uses Java 8 in them, so I flushed those examples out in ~~good~~ old Java 6.
 (Note: you're most likely to hit the GitHub API quota pretty fast so send in an OAuth-token as a parameter if you want to keep running these examples often).

+### Volley Demo

+[Volley](http://developer.android.com/training/volley/index.html) is another networking library introduced by [Google at IO '13](https://www.youtube.com/watch?v=yhv8l9F44qo).
+A kind citizen of github contributed this example so we know how to integrate Volley with RxJava.

 ### Orchestrating Observables.
 Make parallel network calls, then combine the result into a single data point  (flatmap + zip)

 The below ascii diagram expresses the intention of our next example with panache. f1,f2,3,f4,f5 are essentially network calls that when made, give back a result that's needed for a future calculation.